If you've got questions about dog neutering, then you're not alone.

 Many new owners are worried about this procedure and have trouble deciding whether or not it's something they should (or want) to do.

-But, years of research and study shows that there are many reasons why it's important to neuter a male puppy/dog.
+Years of research and study shows that there are many reasons why it's important to neuter a male puppy/dog.
+These include:

-But, neutering your dog is a surgical procedure and it's good to be aware of the few possible complications/side effects that can occur.
+But neutering your dog is a surgical procedure and it's also good to be aware of the few possible complications/side effects that can occur.

-The age at which you choose to neuter your pup can affect the outcome in many of the areas mentioned above, and on this page you'll find all the information you need to decide what's best for your pup.
+The age at which you choose to neuter your pup can affect the success of the outcome, and on this page you'll find all the information you need to decide what's best for your pup.

 Use these 'Quick Links' to jump to the sections of this page that you're most interested in or simply scroll down to read all the information:

-Neutering a male dog means sterilizing him - in other words, preventing him from being able to produce sperm that could impregnate a female dog.
+Neutering a male dog means sterilizing him (sometimes called 'castration) basically the surgery prevents him from being able to produce sperm that could impregnate a female dog.

 Although there are no hard and fast rules on this, most veterinarians will usually recommended that you neuter little Fido sometime before he reaches 6 months of age.

 Early neutering (ie before a pup is 2 or 3 months old) is becoming more common and dog rescue organizations, pounds and shelters routinely 'alter' their puppies early.

 The long-term outcome of this practice hasn't really been established as yet.